LE MARCHE NATIONAL PARKS

 Mountains, rivers, streams, wooded forests, hills, and gorges fill this first mentioned of the national parks.

 When exploring this spot, check out the Infernacico Gorge or mountain top sites such as Piani di Castelluccio di Norcia, il Redentore, and the Pizzo del Diavolo.
-The last literally means the devil’s beard.
+The last one literally means the devil’s beard.

 CONERO REGIONAL PARK